Undergraduate Research Stimulus Program (URSP)

 - collaborative proposals involving teams of students are encouraged and should be submitted as a single proposal.
 In cases where these proposals are funded, a single award will be shared among the group.

-Additional questions should be directed to the Associate Provost/AVP for Research (487-3201).
+Additional questions should be directed to the Associate Provost and Associate Vice President of Graduate Studies and Research (487-0042).

 For keys to a writing a competitive proposal as well as insights into how proposals are scored, visit ORD's video workshop.